It’s not hard to understand why “working from home” is losing ground so quickly

-John to consultant: Alexander (boss) told me that I would get a two month bonus by Jan 13.
+John to consultant: My boss Alexander told me that I would get a two month bonus by Jan 13.
 Yesterday at lunch, I reminded him, and he said, “I never promised you anything like that.”

 Ira (who works with John but in another department) to consultant: Alexander makes up decisions ex post facto, so you can’t win with him.
 But I’m 65, with two years to go till my pension, so fuck it.
 What do I care!